primus/primus/CONTRIBUTING.md

 - **Version:** The version number of the module that you're currently using.
 If you don't know the current version number you can check it by running `npm ls` in your terminal.
-- **Environment:** This allows us to narrow down the issue to potential platform or version if we cannot reproduce it on our own machines.
+- **Environment:** This allows us to narrow down the issue to a potential platform or version if we cannot reproduce it on our own machines.
 If you don't know your npm and node.js version you can run `npm version` in your terminal and it will output all the information you need.
-If you are reporting a Node.js specific bug you can omit the browser field unless it requires a browser to reproduce.
+If you are reporting a node.js specific bug you can omit the browser field unless it requires a browser to reproduce it.
-- **Expected result:** What you did you expect that would happen instead.
+- **Expected result:** What did you expect would happen.
-- **Actual result:** What happened when you executed the code.
+- **Actual result:** What actually happened when you executed the code.
-- **Steps to reproduce:** Every step, no matter how small is described here to fully reproduce the mentioned issue.
-You cannot be specific enough here.
-It's better to much details then to few here.
+- **Steps to reproduce:** Every step to fully reproduce the issue is described here, no matter how small.
+You cannot be specific enough.
+It's better to have too much details than too few here.

 A complete example of this would be: